programarivm/tutorials/acme_blog/README.md

       (array) $comment->validate($this->get('validator'))
     );

 The `validate` method returns an array of error messages, otherwise if everything goes OK it's `null`.
-Therefore, since the code above meets all validation rules, we'll get this message: `The entities were validated and persisted!` Nevertheless, if the input is changed for whatever reason as it is shown below:
+Therefore, since the code above meets all validation rules, we'll get this message: `The entities were validated and persisted!`

+If the input is changed for whatever reason as it is shown below:

     $post = new BlogPost();